 Best for… Theatre lovers

 Set in La Madeliene, the ‘historic’ district of Paris, Hotel Chavanel is in a thriving, buzzing area surrounded by fashionable cafes and boutique shops.
-An elegant and stylish affair, Hotel Chavanel has been lovingly designed and created by owner Sophie Charlet and architects Anne Peyroux and Emmanuel.
+An elegant and stylish affair, Hotel Chavanel has been lovingly designed and created by owner Sophie Charlet and architects Anne Peyroux and Emmanuel Thisy.

 Begin your day with one of the hotel’s hearty 100% organic breakfasts, a rare find in Paris!
 Afterwards, we suggest stretching your legs and taking a walk up to the Sacre-Couer; set on a hill top this beautiful church also boasts stunning views across the city.
-On your way back, visit The Moulin Rouge, as featured in Baz Lurman’s film.
+On your way back, visit The Moulin Rouge, as featured in Baz Lurman’s film of the same name.

 Grab lunch in a chic brasserie around Montemarte and then head back in the direction of the hotel to visit an exhibition at the beautiful Palais Garnier- an Italian-style opera house with a ceiling painted by Chagall.
 Freshen up at Chavanel and then head out again to one of the many theatre shows, cabarets or operas happening in the area.
 A glorious finale to a day packed full of the Parisian performing arts.